allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 To implement a _migrator_, we needed a robust procedure for _migrations_ which ensures that no data is lost during a _migration_.
 We have formulated a procedure consisting of six consecutive steps:

-1. Start listening for Mongo Change Events on _source database_ and save all events in the queue,
+1. Start listening for Mongo Change Events on _source database_ and save them in the queue,
 2. Dump all the data from _source database_ using `mongodump`,
 3. Restore all the data on _destination database_ using `mongorestore`,
 4. Copy indexes definitions from _source database_ and start creating them on _destination database_,
-5. Start to push all the events stored on the queue (changes on _source database_) to the _destination database_,
+5. Start to push all the events stored in the queue (changes on _source database_) to the _destination database_,
 6. Wait for the queue to empty to establish eventual consistency.

 ![Migration process](/img/articles/2023-05-28-online-mongodb-migration/migration_process.png)

 Our migration procedure works flawlessly because we rely on Mongo Change Events idempotency, when they're processed sequentially.
 Without this characteristic, we would be forced to change order of steps 1 and 2 in the procedure, creating possibility of loosing data during migration.
-Diagram below presents how this _write anomaly_ could happen if we would start dumping data before listening for Mongo Change Events.
+Diagram below presents how such kind of _write anomaly_ could happen if we would start dumping data before listening for Mongo Change Events.

 ![Avoiding event loss](/img/articles/2023-05-28-online-mongodb-migration/avoiding_event_loss.png)